ucsb/webguide/browsers.md

 outlined by the announcement of campus support of Google Analytics and other click-through agreements.

-While Google Analytics may be used on campus websites, UCSB Enterprise Technology Services offers the [Piwik Analytics Platform](http://www.ets.ucsb.edu/services/ets-web-analytics) as a service to campus entities as a centrally hosted, on-campus alternative to a third-party vendor service.

 ### Vendor Requirements

 The standards described on this page may be used for vendor requirements.